hira299/Project/README.md

 - Enter a password in the provided text box, and the application will display the password's strength.

-This project demonstrates basic password strength evaluation logic and showcases how to build a simple interactive web app using Streamlit.
+This project demonstrates basic password strength evaluation logic and showcases how to build an interactive web app using Streamlit, including validation for space-free passwords.